 I’d also like to offer thanks to those who were able to help the young mother in need this week.
 I believe our town has managed to gather all kinds of necessities for this particular family.
 Praise God for the power of social media in this regard, as the needs were practically filled before an email could go out.
 Thank you!
 If you know of anyone who might be in need, please do not hesitate to let me know.

 Also, Anson Place now has a minister volunteering; Wes Devries has offered to help family members communicate with their loved ones, via telephone, Facetime, Zoom, or Facebook.
 If you know someone who would like to reach a loved one in this regard, please forward Wesley email address and he would be happy to help – email@example.com

 Blessings, love and peace to you all!

 As we continue to be Easter People, we wonder and we wait.
 Sometimes it seems as if God is Silent.
 But that’s not the case.

 Here is our worship video for the previous weekend:

 And here is a special musical reflection for our community:

 The worship link for Sunday March 29th can be found here:

-Check back on Mondays for the next worship video installment.
+Check back weekly for the next worship video installment.

 Thank you for your continued love and support!
 And may the Lord continue to grant us Hope and Peace and Love in these pandemic times. —- Pastor Janice